SquadFM/Squad-Field-Manual/README.md

 - One Team has all flags from the start and a huge number of tickets.
 The other team is the attacker.
 They only have 200 tickets, but usually a major advantage due to having more vehicles.
 The attacking team gets 100 tickets per captured flag.
 Once the attacking team has captured a flag, it cannot be retaken by the defenders.
 - Defending team wins if the attacking team has 0 tickets left.
 The attacking team wins when they capture all flags or the defending team has 0 tickets left.
 This mode has a very well-defined front line as everyone is fighting for one flag.
 - Might also be good for a first game although the beginning of the round is very hectic for the defenders and usually attackers have a hard time in this mode.
+- The Mutaha Invasion v1 layer is the only game that plays during the night.

 [Back to top](#content)